 The changes to Michigan's congressional map, district by district

-The Michigan Independent Citizens Redistricting Commission released finalized district maps in December, which are scheduled to take effect for the next election cycle.
+The Michigan Independent Citizens Redistricting Commission released finalized district maps in December 2021.

-Here’s what you need to know about how the districts will change.
-Plus, who’s said they’re running as of early February.
+Here’s what you need to know about how the districts will change, and who's running.

 The new MI-1: Michigan’s old first district has been represented by U.S. Rep. Jack Bergman (R) who was elected in 2016.
 After recent redistricting, parts of Wexford County and all of Missaukee, Roscommon, Ogemaw, Iosco and Arenac counties will be added, while half of Mason County and all of Manistee County will be removed.
 The district is, and is likely to remain, a Republican stronghold.

-Bergman has not announced a candidacy, but is expected to run in the new MI-1.
+Bergman is running to retain his seat.
 No other Republican candidates have declared.
 Democrat Bob Lorinser, a doctor and former State department official from Marquette, is running.

 The new MI-2: The updated MI-2 will gain Ionia County and include communities such as Ludington, Big Rapids and Mount Pleasant, staying solidly Republican.
 The old MI-2 has been represented by U.S. Rep. Bill Huizenga (R) after his election in 2010.
 Huizenga will now be running in the MI-4.
 U.S. Rep. John Moolenaar (R) has represented the MI-4, and will now be running in the new MI-2.
 Another Republican, Tom Norton, is also running.
 Norton previously ran in 2020 in Michigan’s third district.